ifBars/youtube-video-context/README.md

 ## Dependencies

-- Python 3.10+.
+- Python 3.10+
-- `yt-dlp` is required for playlist expansion, search discovery, rich metadata, captions, and media downloads.
+- `yt-dlp` for playlists, search, metadata, captions, and media downloads
-- `ffmpeg` is required only for frame extraction after `--download-video`.
+- `ffmpeg` only when using `--download-video` for frame extraction
-- `GEMINI_API_KEY` or `GOOGLE_API_KEY` is optional but recommended for public YouTube visual/audio analysis.
+- `GEMINI_API_KEY` or `GOOGLE_API_KEY` for optional Gemini analysis

 No API keys are stored in the skill.
-Set keys in your shell environment when needed.
+Set them in your shell when you need Gemini.

-## Generated Context
+## Output

-Single-video packs are written to:
+Single-video packs:

 ```text
 .codex/video-context/<video-id>/